Get your answers to all Guardio questions.

 Guardio is a Chrome extension.
 It’s a tool you add to your internet browser, in this case, a browser that uses Chrome technology, like Google Chrome or Microsoft Edge.

 Because Guardio sits on your browser it’s able to tell you if the website you’re opening, or the file you’re downloading is dangerous - in real-time.
 It warns you anytime you’re about to do something potentially dangerous online, giving you the ability to choose whether to continue or not.

-The simple answer is Guardio is a browser extension that has 2 main functions:
+The simple answer is that Guardio is a browser extension that has 2 main functions:

 Guardio protects your identity.
 It alerts you the moment your sensitive information is leaked online in a data breach.
-This means you can act in time to protect your identity from being stolen.
-It also allows you to manage your digital footprint, and control which companies have access to your personal data.
+This means you can act in time to protect your identity.

 Guardio is definitely 100% legitimate, and it’s also a great product.
 Over a million people use Guardio, and trust it to keep them, and their families safe online.
 And that number is growing daily.

 But don’t just take our word for it.
 There are several ways you can verify for yourself if Guardio is legit.

 First off, Guardio is a Chrome extension, so it’s listed on internet browser stores like Google Chrome Web Store, and Microsoft Edge Add-Ons.
 Look up Guardio you’ll see it has a four-and-a-half star rating, and there are plenty of customer reviews to read.
 And if you’re looking on the Google Chrome Web Store, you’ll also notice that Guardio has an Established Publisher badge, which in Google’s words means that it “has a good record with no history of violations.”
 In other words, it’s kind of a Google stamp that Guardio is genuine and legit.
 It’s worth noting that because some of our products deal with sensitive information, we are bound by some very strict rules and regulations from Google.